 It is very productive, and thus also evokes prosperity.

-This is a simple pattern, even a basic one in weaving.
+The hash pattern is simple, even basic in weaving.

-Igeta can be written with 2 ideograms: the fist one means means water wells, and the second means beam, what designs a wellhead made of 4 crossing beams.
+Igeta is written with 2 ideograms: the fist one means water well, and the second means beam, what designs a wellhead made of 4 crossing beams.
 Now, this relates to any grid pattern, including hash: #.

 This is a protective pattern.

 In Japan, this lattice-like pattern is a protective pattern, like a fence against devils and misfortune.

 It comes from basketery, since it’s a technique to weave baskets.

 It is written: 籠目.
 The first one, Kago, means basket, and the second: me, means eye, evoking the spaces between the meshes.

 Lit. the water from Kanze, the greatest Nô theater school.Man says that the Kanze family was having wells with swirling water.
 What inspired this pattern to evoke running water.
 Its caracteristics are curves and spirals.

 Lit. meaning the provincial sea shore, this pattern: Suhama-gata, can evoke a bay, sandbank, seashore, or an island, from the sky.
 Originally used in gardens, and then in pottery, namely for the tea (chawan).
 It’s also a pastry.
 On fabrics, it is mainly used to create zones.